 Newark Castle, Fife - 8.8 miles (Castle)

 Kellie Castle - 9.4 miles (Castle)

 Tantallon Castle - 9.7 miles (Castle)

 Coastal Communities Museum - 10.6 miles (Museum)

 Old St Andrews Church, North Berwick - 10.8 miles (Historic Church)

-Nearest Accommodation to Isle of May Priory, St Adrian's Chapel:
+Nearest Holiday Cottages to Isle of May Priory, St Adrian's Chapel: